-The following section details the reporting and notification types and timing of submittals.
+The following section details the reporting and notification types and timing of submittals required pursuant to Water Code section 13267, subdivision (b)(1).
 Requirements for the content of these reporting and notification types are detailed in Attachment D, including specifications for photo and map documentation during the Project.
 Written reports and notifications must be submitted using the Reporting and Notification Cover Sheet located in Attachment D, which must be signed by the Permittee or an authorized representative.

 The Permittee must submit all notifications, submissions, materials, data, correspondence, and reports in a searchable Portable Document Format (PDF).
-Documents less than 50 MB must be emailed to: centralvalleyredding@waterboards.ca.gov.
+Documents less than 50 MB must be emailed to: centralvalleysacramento@waterboards.ca.gov